Life Sciences - Associate of Arts Oregon Transfer (AAOT)

 Advising Notes

-Oregon public universities with a biology major include: Eastern Oregon University, Oregon Institute of Technology, Oregon State University, Portland State University, Southern Oregon University, University of Oregon, Western Oregon University.
+Oregon public universities with majors in the life sciences include: Eastern Oregon University, Oregon Institute of Technology, Oregon State University, Portland State University, Southern Oregon University, University of Oregon, Western Oregon University.

-BI 221 Principles of Biology: Cells, BI 222 Principles of Biology: OrganismsBI 223 Principles of Biology: PopulationsCH 221 General Chemistry I, CH 222 General Chemistry II, and CH 223 General Chemistry III should be completed prior to transfer in order to be prepared for upper-division courses in Biology.
+BI 221 Principles of Biology: Cells, BI 222 Principles of Biology: OrganismsBI 223 Principles of Biology: PopulationsCH 221 General Chemistry I, CH 222 General Chemistry II, and CH 223 General Chemistry III should be completed prior to transfer in order to be prepared for upper-division courses in most life science majors.

-Consider CH 241 Organic Chemistry I, CH 242 Organic Chemistry II, and CH 243 Organic Chemistry III as an alternative to PH 201 General Physics I, PH 202 General Physics II, and PH 203 General Physics III in the electives; see advisor for details.
+Consult specific major requirements at transfer institution prior to choosing CH 241 Organic Chemistry I, CH 242 Organic Chemistry II, and CH 243 Organic Chemistry III or PH 201 General Physics I, PH 202 General Physics II, and PH 203 General Physics III or MTH 251 Calculus I and MTH 252 Calculus II as electives.

-Oregon State University recommends COMM 111Z Public Speaking, WR 227Z Technical Writing, and HHP 295 Health and Fitness from the recommended foundational curriculum options and CH 241 Organic Chemistry I, CH 242 Organic Chemistry II, CH 243 Organic Chemistry III, MTH 251 Calculus I, and MTH 252 Calculus II from electives options.
+If intending to transfer to Oregon State University consider COMM 111Z Public Speaking, WR 227Z Technical Writing, and HHP 295 Health and Fitness from the recommended foundational curriculum options.

-University of Oregon recommends WR 122Z Composition II from the recommended foundational curriculum options.
+If intending to transfer to University of Oregon consider WR 122Z Composition II from the recommended foundational curriculum options.

 Performance Standards